xtomasnemec/EliteBook-850-G3-OpenCore/README.md

-# OpenCore config for Enterprise line notebook
+# OpenCore config for EliteBook 850 G3

 ## **This Repo is made only for this exact model and may not work on other models!
 (HP Elite Book 850 G3(2016 Skylake))**